cisco-open/jalapeno/services/collectors/epe-bandwidth/README.md

-# Bandwidth Service
+# EPEPaths Bandwidth Service

-Bandwidth Calculation Process
+EPEPaths Bandwidth Calculation Process
-(done for each path in the Paths collection)
+(done for each path in the EPEPaths collection)
 - collect telemetry data
-- aggregate necessary fields from telemetry in some sort of a structure
+- aggregate necessary fields from telemetry
-- execute bandwidth calculation for rolling average (specifically bytes sent/received)
+- execute bandwidth calculation on a rolling average (specifically bytes sent)
-- upsert the bandwidth into the path document in the collection
+- upsert the bandwidth in a EPEPath_Bandwidth document and up into the EPEPaths_Bandwidth collection

 ## Details
-A "Paths" collection exists in our ArangoDB instance.
-The collection is built by the "Paths" service.
+A "EPEPaths" collection exists in our ArangoDB instance.
+The collection is built by the "EPEPaths" service.

 ### Telemetry
 First, we need to get telemetry up and running.